 Dear Antonio Guterres,

-- immediately ends its violence;
+- immediately ends its curfew;

 - withdraws all military presence (both its recent surge and its pre-existing military occupation);

 - helps facilitate the UN plebiscite demanded since 1948, for the people of the region to decide their sovereignty.